 What if the 5150 Hold Is Unwarranted?

 You have the right to speak with a patient or legal advocate.
 If you believe you have been put under a hold unnecessarily or even illegally, call a mental health attorney as soon as possible upon your admission to the facility.
-Your attorney will represent your interests and work to protect you from potential additional holds.
+Your 5150 hold lawyer will represent your interests and work to protect you from potential additional holds.

 What Happens at the End of a 5150?